 Annual leave for domestic workers in Cape Town

 Domestic workers in Cape Town employed on a full-time basis are entitled to 15 working days of leave per year.
 This is often taken over Christmas, when many South Africans head to other areas of the country to spend time with extended family.
 Expats should try to agree on dates well in advance.
-Domestic workers must also not be forced to work on any of South Africa's 12 official public holidays
+Domestic workers may not be forced to work on any of South Africa's 12 official public holidays.

 New mothers are entitled to four months of maternity leave, which may be paid or unpaid at the discretion of the employer.
 The job must be reserved for them should they choose to return.